-This second installment discusses the second of five paintings (now up one from the original four) that I consider among American painter Norman Rockwell’s greatest artistic achievements.
+This installment discusses the fourth of five paintings that I consider among American painter Norman Rockwell’s greatest artistic achievements.

 Norman Rockwell is most clearly identified with 20th-century American sentimentality; that is, with the creation and alleged over-romanticizing of the American mythos.
 This identification is intended as an indictment, for while better-respected artists were busy depicting the universe as expressed through the sundry nuances of multi-color ink-blots, Rockwell dedicated his brush to representing real Americans (along with their quintessential spirit).
 One such American was six-year-old Ruby Nell Bridges on November 14, 1960, the first day black children in New Orleans would go to school with white children.
 Yet far from sentimental, Rockwell juxtaposes the beauty and innocence of this young child against the savage racism that animated large swaths of the American public at that time.

 Rockwell’s painting depicts a young black girl, with the viewer looking at the girl at her eye level as if they were a child themselves.
 The girl wears a pristine white dress with white socks and sneakers; this is an outfit one often sees children wearing to Sunday religious services and indicates her finest attire.
 In her left hand, the girl holds a ruler, pencils, and two books; she carries the tools of a young student.
 She is surrounded by four white men in business suits; their anonymous faces are not shown to the viewer.
 The men wear badges of office on their coats and yellow armbands that indicate that they are federal marshals and they march together in lockstep and with fists firmly clenched; the men expect and are ready for a physical fight.